 We all want to know what works and what doesn’t – sometimes without spending the time to find out for ourselves.
 While writing a review is heavily subjective, it’s a popular method for decision-making.

 Elaborate on a personal experience or explain reasons to make a purchase, try a strategy or build a partnership.
 Don’t be afraid to be honest or break down the good, the bad and the ugly.
 By doing so, you’ll earn the trust of your readers.
 In addition to writing a review, make recommendations for both the personal and professional space.

 Offer Your Opinion

 Bring attention to an area of interest by providing social commentary and supporting your point of view.
 Depending on status and social following, the opinion of some is more respected than others.
-To establish credibility, cover-worthy topics and create compelling content.
-To attract readers beyond the first few sentences, keep in mind the difference between a personal opinion and the popular opinion.
+To establish credibility, cover worthy topics and create compelling content.
+To attract readers beyond the first few sentences, keep in mind the difference between a personal opinion and what is considered to be the popular opinion.